soniah/blog/content/posts/2010-01-19-salary-vs-contract-rates.md

 For example, $100K =~ $62.50/hour, $150K =~ $93.75/hour.

-Here's a quick ready reckoner -- handy to print out when you're doing the &#8220;job mambo&#8221;:
+Here's a quick ready reckoner -- handy to print out when you're doing the "job mambo":

 &nbsp;